poga/spacer/README.md

 end
 ```

 If an unexpected exception happepend, use the `error()` function to return it.
-Spacer will return the error with http 500 status code.
+Spacer will return the error with HTTP 500 status code.

 ```lua
 local G = function (args)